 - Meeting Women

 FeedbackIf you have a question or problem, ask us:

 Table of Contents/ List of Topics Covered:

 - Development of 'inner game'

 - Live demonstration of attractive behaviors

-- Breakdown and explanation of the different scenarios that come up when approaching women
+- Explanation of the different scenarios that come up when approaching women

 What You Get: